sacgov/knowledge-site/content/Living/Designing-Life.md

 ### Problems in Designing a Solution

-Problem #1
+Problem 1

 Believing that there is only one solution.
 I should have already known it.
 Also maybe i am late.
 All of these are untrue.

-Problem #2
+Problem 2

 Choosing a circumstance as a problem.
 Like my height or money of a musician.
 There is no solving it.
-Harbor only [Useful Thoughts](Habits-&-Behaviour/ACT-Acceptance-Therapy.md#Is%20My%20Thought%20Helpful?%20)
+Harbor only [Is My Thought Helpful?](Habits-Behaviour/ACT-Acceptance-Therapy.md#Is%20My%20Thought%20Helpful?)

 If i was a musician who is going broke, My reasoning should be the following.
 Since i am not going to make money using music what can i do to sustain or what kind of living can i adopt.